-In 2017/18 Petroc recruited 55 percent of full time students from POLAR4 quintile 1 and 2 neighbourhoods.
-Targeted resourcing has included support with the UCAS application process, particularly for students from low participation areas, engagement with the University of Plymouth Student Union to raise local aspirations and provide improved information on financial support available to students with particular emphasis upon those students from low participation areas.
-Petroc has additionally provided an emergency hardship fund to support under-represented students with crisis-point challenges and provides a range of bursaries to support students' in accessing a higher education.
+As stated in the assessment of current performance, in 2017/18 Petroc recruited 55% of full time students from POLAR quintile 1 and 2 neighbourhoods.

+Targeted resourcing has included support with the UCAS application process, particularly for students from low participation areas, engagement with the University of Plymouth Student Union to raise local aspirations, and provide improved information on financial support available to students with particular emphasis upon those students from low participation areas.
+Petroc has additionally provided an emergency hardship fund to support under-represented students with crisis-point challenges and a HE Bursary for all students' in particular financial need.